-Healing, by contrast, must involve all aspects of life and must touch the deepest places inside one.
+Deep healing, by contrast, must involve all aspects of life and must touch the deepest places inside one.

 Healing also involves a change in attitude that changes every facet of life.
 If it does not do this, it is not healing.
 At times, distinguishing a superficial “healing” from a real, deep one may be difficult.
 However, these guidelines can help a lot.

 Certain axioms or themes are involved in the healing process: